Citroen Relay van review

 The Relay has also been updated in more important areas - the doors and brakes have been tested and upgraded for durability, the engine range has been updated to improve emissions and economy, and interior quality has taken a step forward with extra options on the spec sheet.
 Sat-nav, a reversing camera, auto wipers, lane departure warning and tyre pressure sensors are all available.

-The 2.2 BlueHDi diesels are badged 120, 140 or 165, although the latter is only available on Citroen's conversion ranges.
-All three feature fuel-saving stop-start as standard and a six-speed manual gearbox directs drive to the front wheels.
+The 2.2 BlueHDi diesels are badged 120 or 140, with both featuring fuel-saving stop-start as standard and a six-speed manual gearbox directing drive to the front wheels.
 There is no automatic transmission option, but Citroen does offer a Grip Control system that's designed to give the Relay some semblance of off-road ability.

 For the panel van, payload capacities range from 1,125kg to 1,870kg, and load volumes go from 8 cubic metres in the L1H1 version to 17 cubic metres in the L4H3, which is the longest and tallest model.
 The Relay can also be had in a range of formats, including chassis cab, tipper, dropside and Luton, plus a host of the firm’s Ready To Run conversions.

-Citroen offers X, Worker, Enterprise and Driver trims.
-X is pretty basic, while Worker adds some off-road ability by way of a selectable traction control system and all-season tyres.
-Enterprise offers a decent amount of kit, while Driver vans get kit such as a reversing camera, a Driver Assist pack and auto lights and wipers, among others.
+Citroen offers X, Enterprise and Driver trims: X is pretty basic, while Enterprise offers a decent amount of kit.
+Driver vans get kit such as a reversing camera, a Driver Assist pack and auto lights and wipers, among others.
+An update in 2021 saw cruise control added to X versions, and Enterprise and Driver models benefiting from a new interior USB charging socket and dashboard tablet holder.
+A 12V socket in the load bay is now also included on every model.

 Updates have helped to keep Relay in contention with rivals, but while it can't quite match the Ford Transit or Mercedes Sprinter in terms of driving, it does have a solid equipment list, a wide range of body styles and a practical cabin and load area.